 Applicants who are permanent residents must provide a copy of a current Permanent Resident Card (PRC) with their application.
-Applicants who are Convention Refugees must provide proof of their status with their application.
+Applicants who are Convention refugees must provide proof of their status with their application.
+The Registrar's Office provides written notification to all applicants to advise whether or not their application for admission has been approved.